 You’ll certainly have days on your ski vacation when you and your kids spend all your time on the lifts and the trails.
 But it’s never a bad idea to have a backup plan for days when your kids are a little tired or the conditions aren’t great.

-Ski resorts offering a mix of indoor and outdoor activities are best – that way if it’s too cold to be out all day or if it starts to rain (we hate to mention it, but it does happen) you have other options.
+Ski resorts offering a mix of indoor and outdoor activities are best – that way if it’s too cold to be out all day or if it starts to rain (I hate to mention it, but it does happen) you have other options.
 Additional outdoor activities might include snow tubing, ice skating, snowshoeing, Nordic skiing, wagon or sleigh rides, or nature walks.
 And just because your indoors, doesn’t mean you can’t be active – some resorts offer swimming, indoor climbing walls, or even inflatable obstacle courses.
 Looking for something quieter?
 Some ski resorts offer arts and crafts, bingo, sing-alongs, or magic shows.

 Choosing the right ski resort for your family will not only foster a lifelong love of skiing in your kids, it will help you have the kind of family vacation that you remember forever.